junxit/us-congress-bills-110/bill.md

 - Whereas a Midwestern city has not hosted the Olympic Games since the 1904 games in St. Louis, Missouri, and the opportunity to host the Olympics would be an achievement not only for Chicago and for the State of Illinois, but also for the entire Midwest;
 - Whereas hosting the 2016 Olympic and Paralympic Games would provide substantial local, regional, and national economic benefits;
 - Whereas Mayor Richard M. Daley, Patrick Ryan, and members of the Chicago 2016 Committee have campaigned tirelessly to secure Chicago’s bid to host the Olympic and Paralympic Games;
-- Whereas, through the campaign to be selected by the United States Olympic Committee, Chicago’s citizens, officials, workers, community groups, and businesses have demonstrated their ability to come together to exemplify the true spirit of the Olympic Games and the City of Chicago; and
+- Whereas through the campaign to be selected by the United States Olympic Committee, Chicago’s citizens, officials, workers, community groups, and businesses have demonstrated their ability to come together to exemplify the true spirit of the Olympic Games and the City of Chicago; and
 - Whereas the Olympic and Paralympic Games represent the best of the human spirit and there is no better fit for hosting this event than one of the world’s truly great cities: Now, therefore, be it

 That Congress—